DavidAFox/Chat/README.md

 ### Config

 There is a sample Config file provided.
 The server will look for a config file in its folder.
 A different location can be specified using the -config _filename_ flag.
 The server will start the connection types that have ports specified for them in the config.
+Origin is the origin of the site serving the web interface to allow the CORS to work propery.

 ### Commands
 /tell _user_ _message_ - send the message to the specified user